priospire/PrioSDK/README.md

 ## A few things to know

 PrioSDK needs a WebGPU-capable browser and GPU; it does not run in the standard Scratch editor.
 Cinematic rendering can take a long time, and speed depends on your device and scene.

-Experimental filtering is a tool to try, not a promise that every image improves.
+The 'Realtime' example scene was rendered on and optimized for the NVIDIA GeForce RTX 3050 or higher.

 This repository contains the ready-to-load builds and three room examples.
 For the libraries and assets behind them, see the [third-party notices](dist/THIRD-PARTY-NOTICES.md).